ephemerant/urt-maps-viewer/README.md

 # Urban Terror Jump Maps Viewer
-I made this AngularJS web app as an alternate way of interacting with the available jump maps and their metadata from [UrtJumpers](http://www.urtjumpers.com/).
+I made this AngularJS web app as an alternate way of interacting with the jump maps and their metadata made available from [UrtJumpers](http://www.urtjumpers.com/).
 This app also automatically searches for and obtains YouTube videos of a given map.

 * [Link](https://ephemerant.github.io/urt-maps-viewer/)